Preparing for Departure

 Please find the details below to help you get prepared for your exchange:

-- Attend the Pre-Departure Orientation cum Send-Off Ceremony organized by the International Office.
+- Attend a Pre-Departure Orientation (on logistical arrangements) organized by the International Office.

 - Provide a copy of the admission letter from the host institution to International Office for review and record purposes.